roprice/messagemaps-community/README.md

 ...

-Message Maps solves this problem for B2B technology firms: not having as much revenue as you could.
+Message Maps solves this problem for B2B technology firms: *not having as much revenue as you could*.

 It's a simple tool optionally packaged with a strategy and messaging consulting service from Message Maps.